reichlab/docs.zoltardata/docs/ForecastQueryFormat.md

 ### Prediction type conversion

 Zoltar supports converting from some prediction types to desired ones that have not actually been uploaded.
+Conversion is activated by running a forecast query with these two parameters set:

+1. Include query *options* for the conversions you want.
+Including a conversion option does two things: a) it tells Zoltar that it should convert to that type (i.e., it enables that conversion), and b) possible details about how to do the conversion, depending on the types involved.
+(Some conversions require additional information on how to perform the conversion.)
+2. Specify the forecast *types* (#5 above) that you want the program to convert TO (or leave it unspecified, which will cause the program to include all types).

+Here are all the conversions that we hope to support:

 > Note: Conversion is currently limited, with support coming for additional prediction types and target types.
 > Also note that the conversion feature results in slower queries than when it is not requested.

-Conversion is activated via two query parameters:

-1. Specify the forecast *types* (#5 above) that you want the program to convert TO (or leave it unspecified, which will cause the program to include all types).
-2. Include query *options* for the conversions you want.
-Including an option does two things: a) it tells Zoltar that it should convert TO that type (i.e., that conversion is activated), and b) possible details about how to do the conversion.

-Here are all the conversions that we hope to support:

 | TO type  | FROM type(s)) | query option                                       |
 |----------|---------------|----------------------------------------------------|